JEETDESAI25/portfolio-app/README.md

 # What is this project

-This is a web app tp showcase python project
+This is a web app to showcase python project

-## Web developments